AndrewChiyz/andrewchiyz.github.io/_pages/cv.md

 * May 2022: Associate Profressor
   * School of Computer Science and Technology, Guangdong University of Technology

-* Dec 2020: Research Fellow
+* Dec 2020: PostdocResearch Fellow
   * School of Computer Science and Engineering (SCSE), Nanyang Technological University
   * Supervisor: Professor Cham Tat-Jen